Building credit for your child will help them establish a positive credit history and empower them to borrow for big purchases later in life.

 Take out a personal loan

-Personal loans often have high interest rates, but when used responsibly they can help borrowers establish credit.
+Personal loans often have high interest rates, but when there is a need and is used responsibly they can help borrowers establish credit.
 Taking out a small personal loan may help a young person enhance their credit mix in a healthy way.
 Only take out a loan in an amount that you know you can confidently pay back.

 Take out a credit-builder loan